syncfusion-content/wpf-docs/wpf/ReportDesigner/Create-RDLC-Reports-in-the-Report-Designer.md

 The RDLC reports can be created by using the ReportDesigner control and an available list of business objects.
 The following steps demonstrate how to view an RDLC report in the Report Designer.

-1.Create a new WPF application in the Visual Studio and add the necessary ReportDesigner references to the application.
+1. Create a new WPF application in the Visual Studio and add the necessary ReportDesigner references to the application.

-2.Set the following properties to design the RDLC report.
+2. Set the following properties to design the RDLC report.

 {% highlight C# %}